MaiA14/data-feed/README.md

 ```

-All data's fields should be supplied, otherwise server returns error
+All data fields should be supplied.
+Otherwise, the server returns an error.
 ![Image](https://res.cloudinary.com/dtwqtpteb/image/upload/v1665963344/l8eezirjrzrpuxhtxfrx.png
 )